devYRPauli/Resume-Optimizer/README.md

 ```bash
 streamlit run app.py
 ```
-It will open in your browser at:
+Then open your browser and go to:
 ```bash
 http://localhost:8501
 ```